ProteinsWebTeam/interpro-docs/docs/browse.rst

 Signature
 ==========
-The signature representing the model that defines the entry is visualized in this page as a logo, using `Skylign <http://www.skylign.org/>`_.
+The signature representing the model that defines the entry is visualised in this page as a logo, using `Skylign <http://www.skylign.org/>`_.
 The logo data is displayed for the Pfam, PANTHER, PIRSF, SFLD and TIGRFAM member databases.

-The visualization displays the amino acid conservation for each residue in the model.
+The visualisation displays the amino acid conservation for each residue in the model.
 To navigate large logos, the user can drag the rendered area to a desired position.
 Alternatively, the user can input a residue number to be viewed.
 When selecting a particular residue in the logo, the probabilities of each amino acid are displayed in the bottom part.